X00Byte/Py-Checksum-Verifier/README.md

 ./SUM_verifier.sh
 ```
 3. Follow the instructions

-- Spefiy the location of the programme/script
+* Spcefiy the location of the programme/script

-* A programme in the same directory with the script :
+1. A programme in the same directory with the script :

 ```bash
 ./SUM_verifier.sh
 ./harmless.py
 ```
-* A programme located outside the script's directory :
+2. A programme located outside the script's directory :

 ```bash
 ./SUM_verifier.sh
 $HOME/Downloads/harmful.sh
 ```
-- Enter md5 provided by the program's OWNER (Official : website,github ...),exemple :
+* Enter md5 provided by the program's OWNER (Official : website,github ...),exemple :
 ```bash
 65a8e27d8879283831b664bd8b7f0ad4
 ```
 3. Wait for the result

 ## License

 Distributed under the GPL3 License.
 See `LICENSE.txt` for more information.